 Biological therapy for breast cancer

 Biological therapy is treatment that changes the way cancer cells interact and stops them sending signals that make them divide and grow.

-Herceptin (trastuzumab) is the most common biological therapy used for breast cancer.
+Herceptin is the most commonly used biological therapy for breast cancer.
+It can reduce the chance that the cancer will come back after surgery.
 Between 20 and 25 out of every 100 patients with early breast cancer (20 to 25%) are likely to respond to treatment with Herceptin.
 Their cancer cells have large amounts of a protein called HER2 or erbB2.
 Herceptin blocks signals from the protein that tell these cancer cells to grow.
 Herceptin also increases the effect of chemotherapy drugs on breast cancer cells.

-Other biological therapies for breast cancer
+Other biological therapies

 You can view and print the quick guides for all the pages in the Treating breast cancer section.